William C. Smith Jr.

 William Colonel Smith Jr. (born February 6, 1982) is an American politician who is a member of the Maryland Senate representing District 20 since 2016.
 He previously represented the district in the Maryland House of Delegates from 2015 to 2016.

 Early life and education

-Smith was born at the Holy Cross Hospital in Silver Spring, Maryland, on February 6.
+William Colonel Smith Jr. was born at the Holy Cross Hospital in Silver Spring, Maryland, on February 6.
 1982.
 He graduated from the Barrie School and later attended the College of William & Mary, earning a Bachelor of Arts degree in government in 2004 and his Juris Doctor degree in 2009; Johns Hopkins University, earning a Master of Arts degree in government in 2006; and National Intelligence University, earning a Master of Science of Strategic Intelligence degree in 2018.

 Smith enlisted in the military following the September 11 attacks.
 He was deployed to Afghanistan with the 1st Armored Division as part of Operation Resolute Support from March to October 2019, attaining the rank of lieutenant commander in the U.S. Navy Reserve.
 While deployed, Smith assisted with the country's 2019 presidential election and monitored peace talks between the Taliban and the United States in Doha, Qatar.